fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 ### bartok v0.4.3

-- [ ] delay occurs before editor loads sometimes
-	- need details about when this occurs
 - [ ] ls command needs to use the folder it was passed versus current state
+- [ ] service worker should provide endpoint for directory contents list

 - [ ] handle rename, delete, move files for commit
 - [ ] git pull should bring in new changes (okay to reject if changes exist on local)
 - [ ] service name issues with path in terminal